Eppo-exp/eppo-docs/docs/how-tos/datadog.md

   "<SUBJECT-KEY>",
   "<FEATURE-FLAG-OR-EXPERIMENT-KEY>"
 );
-tracer.dogstatsd.increment('flagViewed', 1, { experiment: '<FEATURE-FLAG-OR-EXPERIMENT-KEY>', variation: variation } );

 ```

 ## Datadog reporting

-In this example, we are logging an event called `flagViewed` to Datadog that has the experiment key and variation key assigned to the metric as a property.
+In this example, we are logging an event called `flagViewed` to Datadog that has assignment data such as the experiment key, feature flag key, and variation key assigned to the metric as a property.
 This metric, `flagViewed` can be used to create and save dashboards under [Datadog’s Metrics Explorer](https://docs.datadoghq.com/metrics/explorer/) page that highlight the correlation between what flag and variant was used with other metrics such as CPU that would indicate performance.

 Below is a dashboard created on the Metrics Explorer page that shows the user’s CPU usage, all exposures to our flag called `datadog-testing`, and our variants in that flag called `control` and `variation`.